Equity Talent Performance

 We are a multidisciplinary team with extensive experience in consulting, research, data analysis, and gender equity issues in the corporate sector.

 We combine our passion for gender equity with analytical rigor and a deep understanding of the business context.
-At Equipar, we take pride in making structural gaps in Mexico visible and in driving informed conversations about leadership and parity.
+At EQUIPAR, we take pride in highlighting structural gaps in Mexico and in fostering informed conversations about leadership and gender parity.

 Melissa Rentería